 But isn’t the start-up world dominated by young guns?

 On the contrary.
 Older people are smashing it in the start-up world.
-A study of all new businesses launched in the United States between 2007 and 2014 came to the following conclusion: “We find no evidence to suggest that founders in their 20s are especially likely to succeed.
+A recent study of all new businesses launched in the USA came to the following conclusion: “We find no evidence to suggest that founders in their 20s are especially likely to succeed.
 Rather, all evidence points to founders being especially successful when starting businesses in middle age or beyond.”
 Bottom line: there is no such thing as the ‘wrong’ side of 40.

 What makes you think we can learn to be less ageist?

 Because the world is changing in ways that herald a golden age of ageing.
 More jobs rely on the social acumen that improves with age.
 Every day, medics are getting better at managing the diseases and decline that come in later life.
 Every year there are more older people on the planet – and there is strength in numbers.
 It is harder to dismiss or denigrate a growing chunk of the population, especially when so many of them are taking life by the scruff of the neck.

 What does history tell us about attitudes to ageing?

 That they can change over time.
 Human beings may be hardwired to admire young bodies and recoil from anything that portends death, but beyond that, how we feel about growing older is shaped by culture – and culture evolves.
 In 17th- and 18th- century Europe, for instance, young men actually tried to look older by wearing powdered wigs and clothes tailored to give the impression of ageing bodies.
 If we embraced the cult of youth in the 1960s, then we can choose to un-embrace it now.